 - As many as 48 months of entitlement

-- Served at least 90 aggregate days on active duty since 09/10/01 and are still on active duty and were honorably discharged
+- Served at least 90 aggregate days on active duty since 09/10/01; and is still on active duty or was honorably discharged

-- Served 30 days on active duty and were honorably discharged for a military service-determined medical condition
+- Served 30 days on active duty and was honorably discharged for a military service-determined medical condition

 CHAPTER 35 - SURVIVORS & DEPENDENTS EDUCATIONAL ASSISTANCE